FREE Books for Your Classroom Library

 - Wheel the FREE books to your car.

-- Write a thank-you note to the store.
+- Also, write a thank-you note to the store.
 (Although definitely not required, it is kind.
 Plus, FREE books.
 To make the note extra special, have your tiny humans sign their first names in their adorable, tiny-human handwriting.
 That handwriting steals the hearts of people every.single.time.)

 Can I Request Books Online?

 Supposedly, yes.
 There is an online form here…BUT that is all I know.
 It’s super speedy to do in person and you get the books immediately.
 The online form says it can take up to 60 days.
-So, yes you can request books online, but going in-person seems to be the most friendly and efficient route.
+So, yes you can request books online, although, going in-person seems to be the most friendly and efficient route….at least it appears that way.

 How Do I Get Our School’s Tax ID Number

 Half Price Books uses this number to confirm that your school/organization is actually a nonprofit and allows them to count the donation as a tax deduction.
-You MUST have this number each time you request books.
+Another key point is that you MUST have this number each time you request books.
 Your school secretary or bookkeeper should have your school’s Federal Tax ID Number.
 Note – this is a private number and really should not be posted anywhere, shared, or used in any way outside of acquiring free boxes of books.

 Potentially, probably yes.
 But with that said here are the words I live by, “It is better to ask for forgiveness than permission.”
 Also, free books.